 unsigned length: the number of significant characters (between string[0] and string[length-1]) which comprise the string being represented.
 BalsaString strings are not required to be NUL terminated (although for safety it is good practice to make allocatedString one char longer and place a NUL in the final character) and so when passing the ->string element of a BalsaString to a C function, it is advisable to make a temporary copy of the string. int refCount: a (pointer to the) count of the number of BalsaStrings which share the same allocatedString as this one.
-When deallocating a BalsaString, care must be taken to avoid mistakenly deallocating the allocatedString when other BalsaString owns this allocatedString, which can be incremented for each substring creation and decremented for each sub-string deallocation.
+When deallocating a BalsaString, care must be taken to avoid mistakenly deallocating the allocatedString when other BalsaStrings may depend on it.
+The refCount is a single malloced int, initially set to 1 indicating a single BalsaString owns this allocatedString, which can be incremented for each substring creation and decremented for each sub-string deallocation.
 The functions BalsaStringRef and BalsaStringUnref are used to maintain this count and handle the deallocation of BalsaStrings.